appmagine/react-jsonapi/README.md

-Data is loaded into [Backbone-relational](http://backbonerelational.org) models (an extension to [Backbone](http://backbonejs.org)) that are synced with the view using events, enabling encapsulation of application logic in the model layer.
+Data is loaded into [Backbone-relational](http://backbonerelational.org) models (an extension to [Backbone](http://backbonejs.org)) that are synced with the view using events, enabling encapsulation of business logic in the model layer.

 React JSON API supports optional integration with [React